rollingkit/MobileRoboticArm/README.md

 For running the intermediate node, we first run the camera and the object detection script which are represented by the detectnet node.
 To run the object detection in real time on the camera feed, run the detectnet node by following along the commands provided here: https://github.com/dusty-nv/ros_deep_learning

-Once this is up and running, use \texttt rosrun
+Once this is running, use rosrun intermediate to run the intermediate node.
+Use rostopic echo movement_status to see how the detected object's place in the video view window affects the message of either 'Stop' or 'Keep Going'.

+To run the LIDAR node, need to create a catkin package with the C++ libraries provided at https://github.com/garmin/LIDARLite_RaspberryPi_Library.
+Then the node can also be run using the rosrun command.